Kusanagi8200/KUZ-LLM-DUO-PROJECT/README.md

 ___________________________________________________________________________________________________________________
 #### ``SOFTWARE DEPLOYMENT SEQUENCE``

 The lab will probably be built in successive stages.
-The first phase will consist in validating each machine independently. stable system, detected GPU, functional Ollama service, loaded model, and correct response to a local call.
+The first phase will consist in validating each machine independently. stable system, detected GPU, functional Llama.cpp service, loaded model, and correct response to a local call.
 Until this base is fully under control, moving on to inter-machine orchestration will not be relevant.

 The second phase will consist in validating remote communication.
 From the main machine, it will be necessary to confirm that an HTTP call to Machine B can successfully retrieve a response from the remote model.
 This step will help isolate network, firewall, service, or request-format issues before the full dialogue logic is introduced.